On Asymptotics and Resurgent Structures of Enumerative Gromov-Witten Invariants: Computational Explorations in Calabi--Yau Threefolds

 As studied in great detail in \cite{cesv13, cesv14} the free energies for local $\BP^2$, $F^{(0)}_g$, grow factorially fast and render the free-energy expansion asymptotic.
 The resurgent structure which was uncovered in those references may be summarized as follows.
 There are several instanton actions, labelled by $A_1$, $A_2$, $A_3$ and $A_{\text{K}}$, which give rise to corresponding nonperturbative sectors within the total free-energy transseries.
 Out of these, two actions are leading at large-order, these are $A_1$ and $A_{\text{K}}$, meaning that for some values of the complex-structure modulus $z$ they are the actions controlling the leading growth of the $F^{(0)}_g$.
 Around the large-radius point in moduli space, $z=0$, it is $A_{\text{K}} = 2\pi t(z)$ which is leading, and elsewhere it is $A_1 = \frac{2\pi\rmi}{\sqrt{3}}\, T_{\text{c}} (z)$, where $T_{\text{c}} (z) = 12 \sqrt{3} \pi^2 \rmi\, \p_t F^{(0)}_0$ is the flat coordinate\footnote{References \cite{cesv13, cesv14} used the notation $t_{\text{c}}$ for this flat coordinate.
 Herein we use $T_{\text{c}}$ instead so as not to clash with our conifold critical point.} around the conifold point $z= -1/27$.
 For obvious reasons, we name $A_{\text{K}}$ as the K\"ahler action and $A_1$ as the conifold action (in fact also $A_2$ and $A_3$ are related to the conifold point, but they will not play any role in the present paper).

 In this case, the large-order growth of the free energies may be either

 depending on the value of $Q$.
 The one-loop one-instanton coefficients are computed from an extension of the holomorphic anomaly equations, alongside the above resurgent relations (which were needed in order to fix the holomorphic anomaly).
-One finds \cite{cesv14}
+They are part of the B-model transseries, and one finds \cite{cesv14}